jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We don't work on the assembly line with bulky steam engines or massive presses.
 Much of industrial production is automated (or, sadly, outsourced).
 Most Westerners work in the [inside in hospitals, retail stores, or in an office](https://www.bls.gov/emp/tables/employment-by-major-industry-sector.htm).
 And especially since personal computers, smartphones, and high-speed internet got so cheap and common, many workers don't need to work shoulder to shoulder any more.

 Yet, we still value the micro-management of the production line.

 In fact, to earn a better living today usually means to "move up" and get a higher position inside management.
 Although they're sometimes gatekeepers, most of the "eight different bosses" are ordinary people looking to better feed their families.

 Regardless, this is where antagonists come from.
+They're well-paid by the Industrial Age.
+In money, but also status.
+And since their skillset is to be maneuvre and jostle for position in the heirarchy of a massive shoe production company, or managing retirement savings, their skills of is not valuable in the Internet Age.

-They're well-paid by the Industrial Age, and thus try to keep it alive as long as they can.
+Thus, antagonists try to keep the past alive as long as they can.

 Even if it drives our economy to shit, and makes our jobs suck.